Get started

 <Step title="Create a customer">

 Every wallet, transaction, and payment route in OMS belongs to a customer record.
 Create one before anything else.
-To onboard a customer who can move USD or use cash services, send the full set of identifying fields, not just a name.
+To onboard a customer who can move USD or use cash services, send the full set of identifying fields, not just a name, and request the `endorsements` the customer needs.

 <CodeGroup>